- The Artist

 OUR TRAVEL PHILOSOPHY

 As a wildlife artist, visiting the wildlest and most untouched areas of the planet to experience animals where they live has always been a part of our job description.We are fortunate to be able to "write off "our expedition costs, and bringing several friends enables us to fully enjoy and explore everything our friends and camps have to offer without strangers affecting our trip.Travelling with friends allows us to share expenses and adventures and ,frankly, have more fun.
 An intimate understanding of Africa's natural landscape and what constitutes responsible, conservation-oriented tourism is key.
 For several months before you leave, our information packets, lists and suggested reading list will help prepare you for an easy, safe and fun safari.
-Our goal is to not only connect you with Africa's magic but also enable our friends to actively support and work with local conservation efforts.
+Our goal is to not only connect you with Africa's magic but also enable our friends to actively leqrn about and support local conservation efforts.
 Each of the places we stay has been selected for its sumptuous accommodations, incredible wildlife experiences, low-carbon footprint and interest in preserving Africa's wildlife.

 ADVENTURES IN 2021

-This year's expedition includes stops in five countries and four of Africa's top habitats.
+Our expeditions include stops in five visiting 5 countries and four of Africa's top habitats.
 To experience as much of Africa as possible in a short 15 days, we'll ditch the rough road transfers and use chartered aircraft to fly from location to location across South Africa, Botswana and Zimbabwe.
-We'll charter planes with extra capacity to allow a full 44 pounds of luggage per person, instead of the usual 20-pound allowance on most safaris.
+We charter planes with extra capacity to allow a full 44 pounds of luggage per person, instead of the usual 20-pound allowance on most safaris.